PooryaShadfar/simple-online-library/README.md

 # simple-online-library
 i want to make a simple online library cms with php jquey and bootstrap where you can add book as admin and other people can watch and reserve a book then walk to library and get the book by there user name ID

- also you can test live version of basic admin panel [here](http://pgraph.ir/grid2/)
+ also you can test live version of basic admin panel [here](http://pgraph.ir/ol-cms/)

+ admin area info :
+ user: admin
+ pass:1234